-Current income tax assets and/or liabilities comprise those obligations to, or claims from, the Australian Taxation Office (ATO) and other fiscal authorities relating to the current or prior reporting periods, that are unpaid at the reporting date.
 Current tax is payable on taxable profit, which differs from profit or loss in the financial statements.
 Calculation of current tax is based on tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.